Observational evidence favors a static universe: Expansion and Evolution

 \subsubsection{Surface brightness in CC}

 Unsurprisingly it is found that using CC the relationship between absolute surface brightness and radius is identical to that shown in Table~\ref{sbt1}.
 What is different is the average radii, the absolute magnitudes and the observed exponent $n_\CC$.
-These are shown in Table \ref{sbt3} where as before the bracketed terms are the rms spreads.
+These are shown in Table~\ref{sbt3} where as before the bracketed terms are the rms spread in the radii.